Spanish 101: Plot

 Meanwhile, Annie and Shirley are hosting a candlelight vigil.
 Initially annoyed, Britta apologizes to them and asks how she can help.
 Jeff arrives, trying to impress Britta.
-Pierce soon arrives and rants at Jeff before accidentally lighting himself on fire from a protester's candle and running into a fountain.
+Pierce soon arrives and yells at Jeff before accidentally lighting himself on fire from a protester's candle and running into a fountain.
 Shirley and Annie are thrilled when they discover a newspaper article about the event, though it mostly focuses on Pierce's injuries.

-While Pierce is ready to do his presentation alone, Britta reveals that Pierce offered her money to swap partners in order to get closer with Jeff.
+On the day of the presentation, Pierce is ready to do his presentation without Jeff (he is angry with him) when Britta reveals that Pierce offered her money to swap partners in order to get closer with Jeff.
 Jeff changes his mind and performs it with him.
-The presentation is lengthy, with multiple costume changes and a variety of props and dance sequences.
+The presentation is lengthy, with multiple costume changes and a variety of props (such as sparklers, an Israeli flag, sombreros, and a Palestinian flag) and dance sequences.
 Unimpressed, Chang fails the pair.
 An amused Britta tells Jeff that no woman present will ever see him in a sexual context in the future.

 End tag

 "Spanish 101" is the first Community episode to feature an end tag, which shows Troy and Abed performing a Spanish rap with nonsense lyrics.
 Their rap is referenced in later episodes, in which different characters add to or modify the rap.
-Creator Dan Harmon had expected Troy and Pierce to form a natural combination, but wrote Troy and Abed together in the first end tag after seeing Pudi and Glover improvise a rap on a red carpet in front of a journalist.
+Creator Dan Harmon had expected Troy and Pierce to form a natural connection as characters, but wrote Troy and Abed together in the first end tag after seeing Pudi and Glover improvise a rap on a red carpet in front of a journalist.